mosaicnetworks/evm-lite-cli/docs/POA.md

 ## 3) List whitelist

-As a sanity check we will need to see the entrie whitelist.
+As a sanity check, we will need to see the entire whitelist.
 We can do this by running `poa whitelist -f`.

 ```console
 evmlc$ poa whitelist -f